Yuugen64/00001_PortfolioWebsite/README.md

 11.12.20:
 - [032-0.1.4]: Verified that the background html color changing does indeed function properly on iOS when the iPhone is in landscape orientation.
 This takes care of the safe area styling issue.
+- [033-0.1.4]: Cards styling tweak landscape mobile >> Re-sized the cards (again) for the landscape orientation so that the site looks more deliberate.